 Vaporizers heat your marijuana to temperatures that release cannabinoids, terpenes, and flavonoids, but do NOT combust the herb.
 As a result, you get the benefits of the cannabis plant without the toxins associated with smoking it.
 It is important to note that your flower begins to combust at around 440 degrees Fahrenheit but releases psychoactive compounds at 320 degrees.
 With a vaporizer, you can keep the temperature in the ideal range.

 What’s interesting is that vaping bud appears to be safer than consuming hash oil in this manner.
 This is primarily due to the low quality of some hash oils on the market, which may contain pesticides, lighter fluid, and other dangerous items.

-The study, led by Lion Shabab and published in the Annals of Internal Medicine in March 2017, looked at five groups of people:
+A study by Shabab et al. published in the Annals of Internal Medicine in March 2017, analyzed five groups of people.